-The Ancient Indian history came to an end with the rule of Harsha and Pulakesin II.
-The Medieval period lies between the 8th and the 18th century A.D.
+The Medieval Indian History period lies between the 8th and the 18th century A.D.
+Ancient Indian history came to an end with the rule of Harsha and Pulakesin II.

 The medieval period can be divided into two stages:

 - Early medieval period: 8th – 12th century A.D.

 - They are the descendants of Lord Rama (Surya vamsa) or Lord Krishna (Chandra vamsa) or the Hero who sprang from the sacrificial fire (Agni Kula theory).

 - Rajputs belonged to the early medieval period.

 - From the death of Harsha to the 12th century, the destiny of India was mostly in the hands of various Rajput dynasties.